Nguyen Ngoc Nhu Quynh

 According to her mother, in an October 2017 visit, Quynh looked pale and weak.
 She has not been able to sleep at night as she has cramps due to the cold weather.
 Her fingers curled up on one hand.
 The authorities have denied some supplies from her family, including vitamin supplements and the Bible.

-Quynh’s defense counsels, after meeting with her in preparation for the appeal trial, also reported that Quynh suffers from headache and cannot sleep as a result.
+Quynh’s defense counsels, after meeting with her in preparation for the appeal trial, also reported that Quynh suffers from headaches and cannot sleep as a result.

 Contact us if you can assist.